John Lee "Sonny Boy" Williamson

 He died at 34, victim of a robbery.

 Mississippi-born harmonica player Sonny Boy Williamson II (real name Aleck Ford, also known as Rice Miller) was actually older than John Lee Williamson I, but he remained in the South until much later (1955), and he recorded his music only in 1951.
-Nonetheless songs such as Nine Below Zero (1951), Mighty Long Time, Eyesight to the Blind, Don't Start Me To Talking (1955), Keep It To Yourself (1956), One Way Out (1961), Help Me (1963), Checking Upon My Baby, Fattening Frogs For Snakes, displayed some of the greatest harmonica playing of all times.
+Nonetheless songs such as Nine Below Zero (1951), Mighty Long Time, Eyesight to the Blind, Don't Start Me To Talking (1955), Keep It To Yourself (1956), One Way Out (1961), Help Me (1963), Checking Upon My Baby, Fattening Frogs For Snakes, displayed some of the greatest harmonica playing of all time.
 He was one of the first bluesman to create a sensation in Europe (1963) and influenced the first rock bands of Britain (especially the Yardbirds).

 If English is your first language and you could translate this text, please contact me.